Typhoon Matmo hits southern China during peak holiday season

 Matmo had barrelled across the Philippines' mountainous north on Friday, where thousands were evacuated.

-Matmo crossed a vast agricultural valley and mountainous provinces, where floods were reported, officials said.
-It made landfall in northeastern Isabela province on Friday morning.
+It crossed a vast agricultural valley and mountainous provinces, where floods were reported, officials said.
+The typhoon made landfall in northeastern Isabela province on Friday morning.

 There were no immediate reports of casualties.
 More than 8,000 villagers were evacuated and power outages were reported in Isabela and the nearby province of Aurora, officials said.